 A soft tissue massage therapy.
 Fascia is a soft part of the connective tissue that supports and protects muscles.
 Myofascial release targets these areas that may become restricted due to overuse, trauma, inactivity, or other conditions.
 It helps to relieve pain and motion restriction by relaxing contracted muscles, increasing circulation, and helping stretch the treated area(s).

 A gentle massage that aims to promote natural drainage from the body's lymphatic system from muscular tissue.
 A controlled, specific amount of pressure is used in rhythmic circular patterns to reach this result.
 Lymphatic massage is beneficial to surgery patients and can expedite healing time, help prevent hematomas, and help limit bruising and swelling.
-This massage is priced per minute at $1.50 per minute.
-Time is determined by desired results in a conversation between the patient and the massage therapist.
-For surgery patients, it has been recommended to have a total of five massages as follows: one prior to surgery, two massages the week following surgery, and two the next week - with each massage at a 20-minute duration.
+This massage is $60 for a 40-minute session.

 If deciding which massage may best benefit you, Vivian can share the differences and suggest one based on what you're looking to treat.
 Aromatherapy is $10 extra.